-These risk pools are formed by groups of public entities such as K-12 school districts, public colleges and universities, government agencies, municipalities and county governments.
-Pool members share in the cost to cover an exposure they all have in common such as workers’ compensation.
-There are several benefits to this model such as cost savings, protection from fluctuations in commercial insurance rates and loss prevention programs.
+These risk pools are created by public entities like K-12 school districts, public colleges and universities, government agencies, municipalities, and county governments.
+By joining together, members of the pool collectively share the cost of covering common risks, such as workers' compensation.
+This model offers numerous advantages, including cost savings, protection against fluctuations in commercial insurance rates, and the implementation of effective loss prevention programs.

 Captives are insurance companies that are wholly owned and controlled by one or more parent organizations to insure their risks.
-Just about any coverage offered by a commercial insurance company can be provided by a captive.
-Creating a captive insurance company also allows organizations to develop custom coverages, be directly involved in operations and underwriting decisions and retain any earnings profits the captive generates.
+A captive insurance company offers the flexibility to provide almost any coverage offered by a commercial insurance company.
+It empowers organizations to customize their coverages, have direct involvement in operations and underwriting decisions, and retain all the profits generated by the captive.